CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 **Loop**

 {{</note>}}

+The Node REPL enables us to input JavaScript instructions that are then executed by NodeJS.
+The REPL will then print out the result of this execution.

 We can type each of the following expressions into the REPL and then press enter to check the result.